-If there's one thing the COVID-19 pandemic gave us, it's the resurgence of outdoor dining.
+Tupper Lake has seen a resurgence of outdoor dining in recent years.
 There is nothing better than eating in the open air, and Tupper Lake is embracing that concept with food trucks.
 Tupper Lake already has a thriving food scene, but food trucks have added more diversity and convenience.
 For example, the town didn't have a restaurant that served Mexican food or BBQ.
 Now, you can find both of those things at one of the local food trucks.
 Currently, the town has 5 food trucks, all based out of two hubs: Raquette River Brewing and the Tupper Lake Municipal Park.

 Raquette River Brewing

 Raquette River Brewing is the perfect spot to quench your thirst with small-batch Adirondack ales whilst satisfying your appetite.
 You can choose from 3 local food trucks: Mexican from Side Hustle; burgers, sandwiches, and more from The Marketplace; and pizza from Fusion Street.
 There are so many different options, it's hard to believe they are all in one place.

 Fusion Street Food Truck